dscmitwpu/Quantum-Computing-Resources/README.md

-# Resources For Quantum Computing
+# <a href="https://dscmitwpu.github.io/Quantum-Computing-Resources/">Resources For Quantum Computing</a>

 ## Physics